 Water conservation is important to the University as a means of reducing costs and considering that the University is one of the largest consumers of fresh water in the State, conservation on campus can go a long way to reduce environmental stress on our region.
 Through specific purchasing decisions and behavioral modification, some departments have significantly reduced the University’s water usage.

-Low-flow toilets and urinal flushometers are replaced the older fixtures in the residence halls.
+Low-flow toilets and urinal flushometers are replacing the older fixtures in the residence halls.
 All showerheads in all non-renovated residence halls have been replaced with low-flow (2.5 gallon per minute) models.
 Low-flow (1 gallon per minute) sink aerators have been installed on the bathroom and kitchen sinks in all non-renovated halls.
 Additionally, Dining Services is introducing waterless urinals to some of their facilities.
 Just one waterless urinal typically saves around 20,000 gallons of water per year.

 All dishwashing machines and ware-washing equipment have been replaced with energy efficient steam heated equipment that uses only 70 percent of the water required by the old machines.
 The steam used to heat the water is recycled.
 This saves approximately 80,000 gallons of water per month.
 Water-cooled refrigerator systems have been replaced with air cooled systems or closed loop cooling tower systems.
 This technology eliminates water usage in the refrigeration systems, which previously needed over 150,000 gallons of water yearly.